-SPLIT SECOND RESEARCH LIMITED is a neuromarketing company in London, UK.
-It was founded in 2008 that specializes in developing objective research tools to predict consumer behaviour.
+SPLIT SECOND RESEARCH LIMITED is an award winning neuromarketing company in London, UK.
+It was founded in 2008 and specializes in developing objective research tools to predict consumer behaviour.

 Dr Eamon Fulcher is one of the most experienced scientists in using implicit technologies to understand human behaviour and consumer psychology.
 A co-founder of Split Second Research, Eamon has delivered insights to many household name brands.
 Continually working on new ways to measure the consumer mind and predict their behaviour, he is at the forefront of new developments in neuromarketing.

 Dr Gemma Calvert is a world renowned neuroscientist and one of the foremost pioneers of Neuromarketing.
 As co-founder of Split Second Reasearch, Gemma has worked closely with many of the world’s multinationals and government agencies to help them understand what consumers really feel or think so they can predict their behaviour more accurately.